ucan-wg/delegation/README.md

 Each capability has its own semantics, which needs to be interpretable by the [Executor].
 Therefore, a validator MUST NOT reject all capabilities when one that is not relevant to them is not understood.
 For example, if a Condition fails a delegation check at execution time, but is not relevant to the invocation, it MUST be ignored.

-If _any_ of the following criteria are not met, the UCAN MUST be considered invalid:
+If _any_ of the following criteria are not met, the UCAN Delegation MUST be considered invalid:

+1. [Time Bounds]
+2. [Principal Alignment]
+3. [Signature Validation]

+Additional constraints MAY be placed on Delegations by specs that use them (notably [UCAN Invocation]).

 ## Time Bounds